CtrlK

 Specificity

-Names the domain (coding) and some actions ('writing new features, fixing bugs, refactoring code') plus mentions TDD and test types, but the actions are fairly generic software development activities rather than specific concrete capabilities of the skill itself.
+Names the domain (coding) and some actions ('writing new features, fixing bugs, refactoring code') plus mentions TDD and test types, but the actions are fairly generic software development activities rather than concrete, specific capabilities unique to this skill.

 2 / 3